syful-is/Package-manager-project/Scripts/RQ2_scripts/README.md

 This script is used to map the question posts into dependency  tree [7_mapped_by_dependency.py](RQ2_scripts/7_mapped_by_dependency.py)

-Script for preparing input of dendrogram visualizations
+### Script for preparing input of dendrogram visualizations:

 [8_mapped_by_major_category.py](RQ2_scripts/8_mapped_by_major_category.py)